DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2022-12-30-simpsons_paradox.md

 - Data aggregation
 - Statistical paradoxes
 - Data visualization
-title: "Simpson\u2019s Paradox: Theoretical Foundations and Implications in Data Analysis"
+title: 'Simpson’s Paradox: Theoretical Foundations and Implications in Data Analysis'
 ---

 Simpson’s Paradox is a fascinating statistical phenomenon where the relationship between two variables can drastically change when a third variable is introduced.
 This paradox is widely misunderstood and can lead to erroneous conclusions if data is not analyzed carefully.
 It reveals the complexities of data aggregation and emphasizes the necessity of considering lurking variables to avoid false interpretations.